shyunk/VBA-StopSignalTask/stopmacro.md

 # VBA-StopSignalTask

-This code analyzes (Logan's Stop Signal Task)[https://www.psytoolkit.org/experiment-library/stopsignal.html] that is modified for an fMRI experiment
+This code analyzes [https://www.psytoolkit.org/experiment-library/stopsignal.html,"Logan's Stop Signal Task"] that is modified for an fMRI experiment

 Sub StopV13()